Naihati: Ferry service

 Naihati Ferry Service Jetty Ghat links to Mechuabazar Ferry Service Jetty Ghat across the Hooghly at Chinsurah and the Hooghly Garifa Boat Service links Ram Ghat to Hooghly Ghat at Hooghly.

 Public bus service

 While State Highway 1 passes through the heart of the city, Kalyani Expressway touches the outskirts.
 The Naihati-Habra Road is an important local road.

 The road transport is chiefly via the well known 85 no route (name of the bus route) which operates between Kanchrapara and Barrackpore.
-There are some other bus routes also like Naihati to Habra (73), Naihati to Barasat (87A and DN5), etc. A new state and also a private bus has started from Naihati to Digha, from Kanthalpara railway bridge.
+There are some other bus routes also like Naihati to Habra (73), Naihati to Barasat (87A and DN5), etc. A new state and also a private bus has started from Naihati to Digha, from Kanthalpara railway bridge and Saheb Colony More.